lihkin213/dns-svcs/resolver-config.md

 ### Modifying **`/etc/netplan/50-cloud-init.yaml`**
 {: #updating-dns-resolver-ubuntu-resolv}

 Ubuntu Linux 18.04 makes use of netplan and the **`/etc/netplan/50-cloud-init.yaml`** file for the DNS resolver configuration.
-Update this file with the DNS Services nameservers `161.26.0.7` and `161.26.0.8`.
+Update this file with the DNS Services names ervers `161.26.0.7` and `161.26.0.8`.
 To apply the changes run the command:

 ```console
 sudo netplan apply